joyce-chen/persona5-negotiation/royal.md

 </table>
 <table class="X">
 	<tr>
-		<th colspan="5">Me want you to give me some nice "words of compassion"-as my rival-as me pass away...!</th>
+		<th colspan="5">Me want you to give me some nice "words of compassion"-as my rival- as me pass away...!</th>
 	</tr>
 	<tr>
 		<td></td>